AlpBilgin/notes/ssh.md

 ## Terminal generic

-###generate new key, github default
+### generate new key, github default

 `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"` id_rsa.pub is the password to register with servers

-###when working with bare metal servers, programmatically send add your ssh key to server that you can access
+### when working with bare metal servers, programmatically send add your ssh key to server that you can access

 `cat ~/.ssh/id_rsa.pub | ssh username@server.dreamhost.com "cat >> ~/.ssh/authorized_keys"`

 you may have to add a mkdir in the quotes to create the .ssh dir.

+### remove outdated keys MAKE SURE TARGET SERVER IS NOT COMPROMISED

+ssh-keygen -f "/home/<username>/.ssh/known_hosts" -R "hostname|ip"

 ## Linux